-Ours results suggest that those countries with higher-quality bureaucracies are likely to protect intellectual property more effectively, as in Shadlen et al. (2005).
+Our results suggest that those countries with higher-quality bureaucracies are likely to protect intellectual property more effectively, as in Shadlen et al. (2005).

 Finally, our results show that the availability of Internet access is negatively correlated with the software piracy rate, as found by Goel and Nelson (2012), who suggest that greater Internet access makes tracking piracy easier.
-This result is consistent with recent empirical results which find that free music streaming has no significant effect on CD sales but positively affects live music attendance for national and foreign artists (Nguyen, Dejean and Moreau (2014)).
+This result is consistent with recent empirical results which find that free music streaming has no significant effect on CD sales but positively affects live music attendance for national and foreign artists (Nguyen et al., 2014).